AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 ### User Seeder

-As part of the "Retro Blade Kit" we have a seeder already created for users.
+As part of the "Base Blade Kit" we have a seeder already created for users.

 The seeder creates users with the roles:
 - super-user